fharper/mytalks/slides/Deckset/building-web-apps-that-dont-suck-v2.md

 <br/>
 1. Make accomplishing our goals easier & faster
 <br/>
-1. Help the users be awesome in the moment!
+1. Help us be awesome in the moment!

 ---